sallyjeong/triangle/README.md

-# triangle
+# Triangle
+/* Takes 6 numbers interpreted as three Cartestian   */
+/*         points.                                                             */
-Calculates the area of a triangle
+/* Outputs the area of the triangle formed by the input points   */